pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---NEC-PC8801.md

 (CTRL-b would return to BASIC from monitor)

+## M88 emulator

+Please note that the M88 emulator and possibly also others require the correct CPU speed setting (usually 4 or 8 Mhz) to load correctly the program from the tape file.

 # Appmake extras

 The audio file can be slightly accelerated with the -Cz--fast build option.